tophefo/IpCamera/README.md

 ## Full Example

 Use the following examples to base your setup on to save some time.
 In the example below I believe older versions of OpenHAB needed a fake address in the "Image url=" line, however Openhab 2.4 and newer do not need this to work but for backwards compatibility reasons it was left in the examples.
 The item= overrides the url.

-NNOTE: If you used PaperUI to create the camera thing instead of textual config, you will need to ensure the 001 is replaced with the cameras UID which may look like "0A78687F".
+NOTE: If you used PaperUI to create the camera thing instead of textual config, you will need to ensure the 001 is replaced with the cameras UID which may look like "0A78687F".
 Also replace AMCREST or HIKVISION with the name of the supported thing you are using from the list above.

 *.things